Health effects of salt: Long-term effects

-Although many health organizations and recent reviews state that high consumption of salt increases the risk of several diseases in children and adults, the effect of high salt consumption on long-term health is controversial.
-Some suggest that the effects of high salt consumption are insignificant.
+Major health organizations and recent reviews state that high consumption of salt increases the risk of several diseases in children and adults.

-Excess sodium consumption can increase blood pressure.
-Most studies suggest a "U" shaped association between salt intake and health, with increased mortality associated with both excessively low and excessively high salt intake.
+Excess sodium consumption increases blood pressure.
+Approximately 15% of adults have inverse salt sensitivity, with blood pressure increasing from eating less salt.
+Some studies suggest a U-shaped association between salt intake and mortality, with increased mortality associated with both excessively low and excessively high salt intake.
+Larger reductions in salt intake lead to larger decreases in blood pressure.